How to Handle Alerts & Popups in Selenium?

 driver.switchTo().alert().sendKeys("Text");

-In this scenario, we will use Guru99 demo site to illustrate Selenium Alert handling.
+Let us automate the following scenario.
+We will use the Guru99 demo site to illustrate Selenium alert handling.

 import org.openqa.selenium.By;